 What is the schedule for the fast?

-See the schedule of events below.
+The schedule of events will be posted soon.
 Highly recommended to do one of the two introductions to learn more and ask questions about preparing for the fast.
-First intro July 5, 2022 at 8 PM EDT and the second one is July 10, 2022 at 6 PM.

 What are some benefits that others have gotten from doing the fast?